 Most CPaaS providers build their platform on a High-Availability, redundant, clustered architecture keeping the application downtime to a minimum.
 This might be resource intense and uneconomical if you would host WebRTC on your own.

-EnableX, can be your one-stop-shop for all WebRTC related needs.
-We are dedicated to building cost-effective and platform-independent solutions and to find out how WebRTC can help you innovate the customer experience, contact us now.
+EnableX can be your one-stop shop for all WebRTC related needs.
+We are dedicated to building cost-effective and platform-independent solutions and to finding out how WebRTC can help you innovate the customer experience, Try our APIs Now!